dsebastien/presentations-revealjs/README.md

 * run 'npm run help' to get some help
 * run 'npm run debug' to quickly launch the presentation based on the Markdown contents (using reveal-md).
 This won't take your metadata and configuration into account.
 This option doesn't support multiple markdown files
 * run 'npm run build' to convert your presentation to HTML
-* run 'npm run watch' to watch your presentation for changes and automatically convert to HTML
 * run 'npm run serve' to watch your presentation for changes, automatically convert to HTML and display the results in your browser

 ## Options and customization